smitesh-sutaria/edge-desktop-virtualization/idv/README.md

   vm1_usb=3-1.1,3-1.2,3-1.3,3-1.4
   # SSH port for the VM
   vm1_ssh=4444
-  # WinRDP port for the VM
+  # WinRDP port for the VM - Set this only for Windows VM.
   vm1_winrdp=3389
-  # WinRM port for the VM
+  # WinRM port for the VM - Set this only for Windows VM
   vm1_winrm=5986
   ```